-Your options to implement a highly available data store vary by data store type and are explained as follows:
+Your options for adding machines vary by data store type and are explained as follows:

 If the primary becomes unavailable (for example, if the primary machine crashes, loses power, or loses network connectivity), the standby machine is promoted to primary.
 You will only be without your hosted feature layer data for the short period of time it takes for the standby machine to become the primary—this can take up to a few minutes.
 Once the standby becomes the primary relational data store, it sends its backup files to the same location as the former primary machine.